JunoLab/Weave.jl/README.md

 ## Contributors

-Douglas Bates has contributed a number of important fixes and comments.
+You can see the list of contributors on Github: https://github.com/mpastell/Weave.jl/graphs/contributors.
+Thanks for the important additions, fixes and comments.